PolLamothe/Neural-Network-Scratch/readme.md

 - layerTest.py (This file contain a program to train and test the AI using more than 1 layer of neurones for a more complex (XOR) problem)

-- numberDetection.py *Not avaible now* (This file will contain the code to train and test the AI in number detection)
+- numberDetection.py (This file  contain the code to train and test the AI in number detection)

 ---
 ## Sources :